roddi/ValidateStoreReceipt/README.markdown

 # ValidateStoreReceipt
-Matthew Stevens, Ruotger Skupin, Apple, Dave Carlton, Fraser Hess, anlumo, yene.
+Matthew Stevens, Ruotger Skupin, Apple, Dave Carlton, Fraser Hess, anlumo, yene, David Keegan.

 At the end of October 2010 Apple announced the App Store for Mac.
 The App Store will put a receipt into your app bundle, but won't implement any copy protection scheme.
 For details see [Validating App Store Receipts](https://developer.apple.com/devcenter/mac/documents/validating.html) (Developer membership needed)